seccubus/seccubus/README.md

 * #180 - NMAP script output ignored
 * #213 - .spec file still references v4 data structures instead of v6
 * #222 - SSL Labs: hasSct and sessionTickets findings not saved in IVIL file
+* #224 - Bulk Update controller not updated after update of remark only